TMG has three methyl groups, while DMG has two. So, more is better, right? Not necessarily; there are several distinguishable differences to consider.

-TMG and DMG are food-substances, not vitamins, as neither have conditions associated with their deficiency, yet deficiencies of these methyl donors could likely contribute to issues as we age.* Adequate levels of both TMG and DMG play a vital role in methylation reactions due to their methyl donating properties.*
+TMG and DMG are food-substances, not vitamins, as neither have conditions associated with their deficiency, yet deficiencies of these methyl donors could likely contribute to issues as we age.* Adequate levels of both TMG and DMG play vital roles in methylation reactions due to their methyl donating properties.*

 TMG and DMG Use Different Pathways

 Both TMG and DMG are integral parts of the one-carbon cycle, and they both play critical roles in methylation pathways.* Proper methylation is essential for DNA replication and repair, energy production, immune response, stress support, and glutathione recycling.* Glutathione (the chief free radical fighter and detoxifier) is of particular importance, as without well-functioning methylation, the body doesn't produce glutathione.1

 TMG transfers its methyl group directly to homocysteine, while DMG uses the folic acid (methylfolate) pathway.
 Everything works together like a well-oiled machine, and in optimal circumstances, both TMG and DMG efficiently pump methyl groups into the methyl pool to produce SAM-e (S-Adenosyl methionine) from homocysteine.